 Choosing a large, well-known insurance company could come with several benefits.
 Along with nationwide availability, expanded policy options and discount opportunities, the largest auto insurance companies also tend to regularly score highly in customer service experience and rate well in financial strength by third-party agencies.
 Having access to this information can be helpful when narrowing down the options while shopping for auto insurance.

 What are the largest auto insurance companies?

-Using the most recent data from the NAIC, these are the largest auto insurance companies in 2021:
+The largest auto insurers are determined by their direct premiums written in 2021.
+Using the most recent NAIC data compiled by the Triple-I, these are the 10 largest auto insurance companies in the U.S.:

 |Company||J.D.
 Power score||Average annual minimum coverage premium||Average annual full coverage premium||Market share|

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

 State Farm is the top auto insurance writer in the U.S., with the largest market share (16.0%) and over $41.6 million in direct premiums written in 2021.
 It also boasts an A++ (Superior) financial strength rating from AM Best.